nteetor/nteetor.github.io/_projects/zeallot.md

 In this first example the variables `a` and `b` are assigned in the calling environment and assigned, respectively, the values 1 and 2.
-Due to R's syntax constraints usage of `c()` is necessary on an assignment expression's left-hand side.
+Due to R's syntax constraints the usage of `c()` on the left-hand side of the expression is necessary.

 The left-hand side of an assignment expression includes the variables listed left of the `%<-%` operator.
 The right-hand side of an assignment expression